njericha/SedimentSourceAnalysis.jl/docs/src/index.md

 4. resolve any dependency issues with `pkg> resolve`

 ### Importing the package
-Type `julia> using SedimentAnalysis` to load all submodules (currently only `SedimentTools`), or if only one of the modules is desired, type `using SedimentAnalysis.XXX`.
+Type `julia> using SedimentSourceAnalysis` to load all submodules (currently only `SedimentTools`), or if only one of the modules is desired, type `using SedimentSourceAnalysis.XXX`.

 ## Examples
 `knownsources.jl`: Uses data from Sundel et al where we know the sources of each Grain.
 Use this to see how well the factorization performs with realistic data.